Encryption

 Encryption Parameters

-• componentId (optional) — id of a Keboola Connection component,
+• componentId — ID of a Keboola component,

-• projectId (optional) — id of a Keboola Connection project,
+• projectId — ID of a Keboola project,

-• configId (optional) — id of a component configuration,
+• configId — ID of a component configuration, and

-• branchType (optional) — Branch type — either default (meaning default production branch) or dev (meaning any development branch other than the production).
+• branchType — Branch type — either default (meaning the default production branch) or dev (meaning any development branch other than the production).

 The following rules apply to all ciphers:

-• Cipher decryption is only possible in the region where the cipher was originally created.
-One specific example are ciphers with prefixes having different suffixes, such as, KBC::ProjectSecureKV:: (Azure) or KBC::ProjectSecureGKMS:: (GCP) instead of KBC::ProjectSecure:: (AWS).
-Despite using the same business logic, the region and technology are different and such ciphers are never interchangeable.
+• Cipher decryption is only possible in the region where the cipher was created.
+For example, ciphers with prefixes KBC::ProjectSecureKV:: (Azure) or KBC::ProjectSecureGKMS:: (GCP), instead of KBC::ProjectSecure:: (AWS), use the same business logic but are specific to their region and technology and are not interchangeable.

-• There is no decryption API, the cipher is decrypted only internally just before a component is run.
+• There is no decryption API; the cipher is decrypted internally before a component is run.

-• There is no way to retrieve the component, project or configuration id or branch type from the cipher.
+• There is no way to retrieve the component, project, configuration ID, or branch type from the cipher.

-• None of the IDs referenced at the cipher creation have to exist.
-I.e. you can create a cipher for a component that has not been registered yet and that cipher will start working as soon as the component is registered.
-Similarly, you can create ciphers for projects and configurations without having any access to them.
+• The IDs referenced during cipher creation do not need to exist then.
+For example, you can create a cipher for a component not yet registered, which will start working as soon as the component is registered.
+Similarly, ciphers can be created for projects and configurations without access to them.

-By default, values encrypted in component configurations are encrypted using the KBC::ProjectSecure:: cipher.
-This means that the cipher is not transferable between regions, components or projects.
+By default, values encrypted in component configurations are encrypted using the KBC::ProjectSecure:: cipher, meaning the cipher is not transferable between regions, components, or projects.
 It is transferable between different configurations of the same component within the project where it was created.
-If, for some reason, you create a configuration containing KBC::ConfigSecure:: ciphers, note that the configuration will not work when copied.
+If you create a configuration containing KBC::ConfigSecure:: ciphers, note that the configuration will not work when copied.